mateusjatenee/pt.vuejs.org/src/guide/instance.md

     a: 1
   },
   created: function () {
-    // `this` points to the vm instance console.log('a is: ' + this.a)
+    // `this` aponta à uma instância do Vue console.log('a is: ' + this.a)
   }
 })